TUDelft-CS4110-2018/CaptureReplayTesting/README.md

 7. Once you have captured what you want, save the test.
 8. Now you can replay the test.

+As stated, these are the minimal steps!
+Be more adventurous and find other projects, find projects for other platforms (e.g., web, iOS, ...)!

 Finally, put everything into context and read the following paper:
 1. Laurent Christophe, Reinout Stevens, Coen De Roover, Wolfgang De Meuter: Prevalence and Maintenance of Automated Functional Tests for Web Applications.
 ICSME 2014: 141-150

+Specifically, think about the following questions:
+1. Why should you use capture replay testing?
+2. Who should use it?
+3. Why shouldn't you use it.
+4. What is the relation between unit/integration testing and this form of testing?
+5. What is to be preferred?
+Is something to be preferred?
+Why?